We’re going to look at the best handheld wireless microphones with transmitters built into the body of the mic.

 For the most part, price and quality will go up as you go further down the list.

-Let’s get into the wireless mic recommendations…
+Let’s get into the wireless live vocal mic recommendations for 2024…

 Single Wireless Mic